open-innovations/jrf-insight/README.md

 [Project hub page on Open Innovations website](https://open-innovations.org/projects/jrf/north-insight-finder/)

-Install pipenv `pip install pipenv`.
+Install pipenv with `pip install pipenv`.
 To install dependencies use `pipenv install`.
 To activate the virtual environment, use `pipenv shell`.

 `pipelines` contains the subfolders - `extract` `transform` and `prepare`, where we extract the data, transform it into a required shapem and prepare it for visualisation.